flishflash/Worms-Physics-II/README.md

 # Worms Physics II

+## Developers

+ - Andreu Miró
+ - Jan Liria
+ - Joel Maldonado
+ - José Antonio Tur

-## Gameplay Keys ##
+## Controls ##

- - Choose type of block:
+ 1. Choose type of block:
     - 1 = ground
     - 2 = water
     - 3 = air
- - Right click to put a block
+ 2. Right click to put a block
- - Movement (only once you put a block):
+ 3. Movement (only once you put a block):
     - A = Left
     - D = Right
     - Space = Jump(one x turn)
- - Left click to shoot (only once you put a block)
+ 4. Left click to shoot (only once you put a block)

 ## Debug Keys ##